tassiluca/direct-style-effects/docs/index.md

   def break[T](value: T)(using label: Label[T]): Nothing = ...

-// Explicit syntax (just for clarity)
+// Explicit desugared version using a contextual argument
 boundary: (label: Label[Option[(T, T)]]) ?=>
   for i <- list1 do
     for j <- list2 do